ucesys/dremio-toolkit/README.md

-# Dremio Toolbox
+# Dremio Toolkit

-Dremio Toolbox is a python based set of utilities that help with day-to-day Dremio operation.
+Dremio Toolkit is a python based set of utilities that help with day-to-day Dremio operation.

 ## create_snapshot